- Percentage of Australians who think that Indigenous arts are "important to Australian culture".

-Aboriginal art wasn’t widely sought after until the late ‘80s.
+The Aboriginal art market was born of the souvenir trade of the 1960s.
+Aboriginal art wasn't widely sought after until the late 1980s.
 It post-dates postmodernism.

-Fact Aboriginal art was only discovered by outsiders as “unique and distinctive” about 1988, the bicentennial year, according to Aboriginal curator Hetti Perkins .
+Aboriginal art was only discovered by outsiders as "unique and distinctive" about 1988, the bicentennial year, according to Aboriginal curator Hetti Perkins.

 Aboriginal art is not "Aboriginal art"

 Sounds wrong?
 It becomes clear what the headline means when you consider that there is no uniform "Aboriginal people" across Australia.

 All across Australia there are tribes with their own customs, ceremonies and art styles.
 To speak of "Aboriginal art" would be too generic in most cases.